 Vocational MET institutions are in the process of developing or extending their internationalisation strategies.
 On a vocational level, there is also an emphasis on regional impact.
 Concerning vocational MET institutions, there is, naturally, an international-looking strategy due to the worldwide working field of mariners.
 For example, in the field of inland navigation, there is excellent cooperation at both national and international level between vocational MET institutions.
+Still, the execution of international strategies is complicated as the BSc and vocational studies are not educating deck officers and marine engineers but integrated officers (maritime officers) who are dual educated.
+The system in the Netherlands has only recently been changed to two and a half years of integrated studies (including the first half-year of apprenticeship) and it is after their apprenticeship that students choose between deck officer or marine engineer, and so from there on they are mono-disciplinaryeducated.
+The old system made the programme very full, and due to its integrated character, the exchangewith other institutions was limited.

-&lt;sup>19 Cf. SkillSea (2020).
+19 Cf. SkillSea (2020).
 D3.1 Strategy Plan Framework, op. cit., Annex 4, and Annex 8.